Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Basic derivation

 \subsection{Minimization of reverse Kullback-Leibler divergence}

-As mentioned above, one of the reasons for the poor convergence of the conventional sampling-based MPC is that the optimization problem starts from FKL divergence.
-On the other hand, if RKL divergence, where the input order is inverted, is considered, its property is known as mode-seeking.
-That is, it would converge to one mode as quickly as possible and behave in an exclusive manner, as illustrated in Fig.~\ref{fig:diff_fkl_rkl}.
-In other words, it should be able to efficiently obtain a sub-optimal solution among the policy considered optimal.

-Therefore, this study finds the novel MPC through the minimization of RKL divergence as below.
+To promote efficient convergence to a locally optimal solution, this study proposed a novel MPC by minimizing of RKL divergence as below.

-where $H_t^e$ is again assumed to be negligible as $H_t^e = \mathrm{const.}$ by appropriate $w$ design as in eq.~\eqref{eq:mpc_fkl}.
-The first term is a regularization term to prevent $\theta^{\ast}$ from deviating from $\theta$, and the second term can be interpreted as the main objective.
+where the fourth line with $\mathbb{E}_{U_t^n \sim \pi(U_t; \theta)}[\cdot]$ is derived using the importance sampling, and in the derivation of the last line, $W_t^e$ is again assumed to be negligible as $W_t^e = \mathrm{const.}$ by appropriate $w$ design as in eq.~\eqref{eq:mpc_fkl}.
+As a result, the first term regularizes to prevent $\theta^{\ast}$ from deviating from $\theta$, and the second term can be interpreted as the main objective.

-By considering the gradient of the second term w.r.t. $\theta^{\prime}$, the following can be derived.
+The following can be derived by considering the gradient of the second term w.r.t. $\theta^{\prime}$.